This School Year, Let it Be the Year of the Perfect Effort!

 And, just playing devil’s advocate here for a moment, whatever happened to the acceptability of the “gentleman’s C” as a grade?
 C is deemed mediocre, and therefore meaningless, or less than meaningless, today.
 But why?

 Is it because we put the same drive and determination into success in parenting as we do in building careers?
-And that letter grade on the report card at the end of the term, speaks to our success or failure in that regard?
+And that letter grade on the report card at the end of the term, speaks to our success or failure as parents in that regard?

 That letter grade speaks most of all to the abilities of our children to negotiate school, and to master what is expected of them, with parents as partners, in that process.
 We can and should model and teach them how important their best effort is in that process.
-But children themselves, must have to desire to succeed and excel.
+But, children themselves, must have to desire to succeed and excel.

 And maybe, given the undeserved promotion rates in failing schools in some cities, we must revisit the concept of acceptable standards of the minimum “gentleman’s C” in order to get a high school diploma.